From Stars to Molecules: AI Guided Device-Agnostic Super-Resolution Imaging: Results

 \subsection{Evaluation using simulated datasets}

+To characterize the effectiveness of device-agnostic modeling, we conduct a comparative analysis with established reconstruction algorithms.
+Namely, we implemented the Richardson-Lucy deconvolution based on Bayesian estimation with a uniform prior~\cite{Richardson1972, Lucy1974}, and its variant utilizing a total variation regularization~\cite{Dey2006} (see Methods for details).
+These widely used iterative algorithms reconstruct images by repeatedly utilizing a known point spread function.
+We also compare our results against Deep-STORM~\cite{Nehme2018}, a deep-learning method for image reconstruction in localization microscopy (see Supplementary Deep-STORM section).
+This device-specific convolutional network is trained on simulated data with imaging parameters that precisely match the testing regimes, including point-spread-function profile, signal-to-noise ratio, and emitter density.
+Therefore, all benchmarking approaches have the advantage of utilizing prior information about the imaging setup.

-To characterize the effectiveness of the DAMN model, we conduct a comparative analysis with the Richardson-Lucy deconvolution based on Bayesian estimation with a uniform prior~\cite{Richardson1972, Lucy1974}.
-This widely used iterative algorithm implements image reconstruction by repeatedly utilizing a known point spread function.
-We evaluate the results using a separate test set of image pairs not included in the training data to assess the generalization ability for new samples.
-We quantify the performance of both methods using the mean absolute error, calculated between the reconstructed image and its target object, averaged over the whole test dataset.
-In contrast to the Richardson-Lucy algorithm, which requires (and was supplied with) prior knowledge of the imaging system, our DAMN model operates independently of any device-dependent information.
-Despite this distinction, the device-agnostic model (without the prior information) outperforms the classical Richardson-Lucy deconvolution (with complete information on the point spread function) in terms of reconstruction quality, as discussed in the following text.
-Additionally, due to the iterative nature of the Richardson-Lucy algorithm, it requires three orders of magnitude higher computational time on average, further emphasize the advantages of the DAMN approach, see the Methods section.
+We evaluate the results over a wide range of optical parameters to demonstrate the device-agnostic generalization ability using separate test sets of image pairs not included in the training data.
+We quantify the performance of all methods using the mean absolute error between the reconstructed image and its target object, averaged across each test dataset.
+In contrast to both Richardson-Lucy algorithms and Deep-STORM, which require (and were supplied with) prior knowledge of the imaging system, our DAMN model operates independently of any device-specific information.
+Despite this distinction, the device-agnostic model (without prior information) outperforms the alternative approaches in terms of reconstruction quality, as discussed in the following text.